 The other thing Kensington is known as is a haven for vintage clothing.
 Courage My Love is the first vintage store most people go to in Toronto, but it is by no means the only one.
 The neighbourhood is full of vintage shops, as with several other neighbourhoods in the city, and you can bet that whatever it is you’re looking for (or aren’t), you can find somewhere in Kensington.

 From May to October, the last Sunday of the month is Pedestrian Sunday.
 The streets shut down and the whole neighbourhood becomes one big block party, with street performers, food vendors, and all sorts of other happenings.
 Even on regular days, pedestrians are the ones in charge in Kensington, but Pedestrian Sundays takes things to a whole other level.

-Kensington is also always full of community art projects, great little retail shops (I’m addicted to the posters at Kid Icarus), and wicked Mexican / Latin American food (get the burrito at Mexican Salsas and tacos el pastor at El Trompo).
+Kensington is also always full of community art projects, great little retail shops (I’m addicted to the posters at Kid Icarus), and wicked Mexican / Latin American food (get the tacos el pastor at El Trompo).
 Oh, and if you want cheese, pay a visit to the guys at Cheese Magic and pick up some Grey Owl.
 Mmmmmmmm.